 Candy Eyes Video & Templates

-I am not sure about you but, I never have enough candy eyes to decorate my cookies and cupcakes.
-With baking season right around the corner, I wanted to make sure you and I have enough.
-I have shared some royal icing eye transfers with you before but, these are a little different.
-They are simple small, medium and large circles that will fit great on cookies and cupcakes.
+I am not sure about you, but I never have enough candy eyes to decorate my cookies and cupcakes.
+With the baking season right around the corner, I wanted to make sure you and I have enough eyes to decorate all the cute things we want to decorate.
+I’ve shared some royal icing eye transfers with you before, but these are a little different.
+If you look at the patterns you’ll see the small, medium, and large circles that will fit great on cookies and cupcakes.
+Perfect little eye patterns!

-By the way, I have fallen behind (more like off a cliff) on the royal icing transfers.
-I am back baby!
-I have a million baking sheets turned upside down in my kitchen with patterns taped to them.
-Some of them are even have transfers half done!
-I can’t tell you how good it feels to be back on track.
+By the way, I have fallen behind (more like off a cliff) on the royal icing transfers, but I am back baby and I’ve got a million baking sheets (now I use foam board and you’ll see that link below) turned upside down in my kitchen with patterns taped to them.
+Some of them have the transfers halfway done and I can’t tell you how good it feels to be back on track.
 Template Tuesday is up and running again even if it gets shared on a Wednesday! 🙂

 Supplies for Candy Eyes:

 - Piping Bag or bottle

 - Coupler (if you use a piping bag)

 - #2 or #2.5 or #3Piping Tip- Wilton or PME (I like the PME better.
 It costs more but it lasts a long time without tarnishing.)

 Let’s Make Some Candy Eyes!

 - Let’s begin by making a batch of royal icing so we can enjoy making candy eyes.
 I linked the half a batch recipe above because it is a good size for royal icing transfers.